-Annual budget: <Rs 10 crore
+Annual budget: Rs <10 crore Year established: 2007

-Team size: < 10
+Team size: <10

-Mission: Thermax Foundation - the CSR arm of Thermax Ltd - believes that quality education is the most important factor to empower and transform lives.
+Mission: Thermax Foundation (TF) - the CSR arm of Thermax Ltd - believes that quality education is the most important factor to empower and transform lives.
 It focuses on providing access to quality education to children from economically underprivileged backgrounds.

-Thermax Foundation (TF) was set up with the belief that corporates must think beyond profits and look at the well-being of society at large.
+TF was set up with the belief that corporates must think beyond profits and look at the well-being of society at large.
 TF provides patient funding to nonprofit partners to support innovative projects and programmes.
-It strives to create an environment of trust and mutual respect with its nonprofit partners, to create sustainable impact for the community.
+It strives to create an environment of trust and mutual respect with its nonprofit partners in order to create sustainable impact for the community.